hughsio/dmv-event-hub/README.md

 ## ▶️ Usage
 * How to run the app?  - NPM Start
 * Access instructions or URL - `http://localhost:8080/`
-* Sample credentials if applicable
+* Sample credentials - file accesses is the only sample credentials

 ## 📁 Project Structure
 ```plaintext